gdiminneapolis/html-320-stylin-with-sass-project-files/README.md

 git checkout -b exercise/01-new-sass-folder origin/exercise/01-new-sass-folder
 ```

+In each exercise branch, there is a corresponding file called
+`exercise-XX.md` (where `XX` corresponds to the exercise number,
+e.g. `exercise-01.md` for excerise 1) Open that file in your editor
+and read the instructions for the exercise.

 ## Working on the Exercises

 After we complete an exercise and discuss it, we'll be pulling down a